black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Change the if condition to check weapons.length - 1, instead of weapons.length.

 Test out your buyWeapon function again to see the error message disappear.

+# Step 99
+If the player has purchased all of the weapons in the inventory, the player should not be able to purchase any more and a message should be displayed.

+Add an else statement for your outer if statement.
+Inside this new else statement, set text.innerText to "You already have the most powerful weapon!".

+Test your buyWeapon function again to make sure the message is displayed when the player has the most powerful weapon.